GC

 ---

-and wait for confirmation before calling a mutating tool.
+to do first and wait for confirmation before calling a mutating tool.

 Verify the file was saved